Answered! Jump to accepted answer.

 Why is "Nous venons de terminer....." considered an incorrect answer while "Nous venons de finir....." is listed as the correct answer?
 In other lessons "terminer" is used to mean "finished"?
 Thanks.

-This relates to:Venir de + infinitive = To have just done (Le Passé Proche) -
+This question relates to:French lesson "Venir de + infinitive = To have just done (Le Passé Proche)"

 23 November 2017